Vitals9367/pysakoinnin-sahk-asiointi-ui/README.md

 # example-profile-ui

-Example UI application interacts with an OIDC (and later also with Helsinki profile).
+Example UI application handles logins to OIDC provider and loads Helsinki Profile.

-App uses oidc-react.js for all calls to the OIDC provider.
-That library is wrapped with "client.ts" to support Tunnistamo and Keycloak servers which for example return different data formats.
+App uses [oidc-react.js](https://github.com/IdentityModel/oidc-client-js/wiki) for all calls to the OIDC provider.
+Library is wrapped with "client" (client/index.ts) to unify connections to Tunnistamo, Keycloak server and Helsinki Profiili.

 Included in this demo app:

-- hooks for easy usage
+- hooks for easy usage with React
 - redux store listening a client
 - HOC component listening a client and showing different content for authorized and unauthorized users.
+- getting API token and using it to get Profile.

-Clients dispatch events and trigger changes which then trigger re-rendering of the components using clients.
+Client dispatches events and trigger changes which then trigger re-rendering of the components using the client.

-## Oidc and keyclock client differences

-Client libraries trigger different events when client status changes or an error occurs.

-CLIENT_READY:

-- oidc does not trigger this event.
-Keycloak triggers this when onReady() is called.
-This is same as either AUTHORIZE or UNAUTHORIZED event.
-  TOKEN_EXPIRING:
-- triggered only by oidc
-  ERROR event with type AUTH_ERROR:
-- Oidc trigger the event if silent signin results in error, but not if error is 'login_required'.
-Keycloak triggers this error when onAuthError() is called

 ## Config

-use .env -files.
+Configs are in .env -files.
+Default OIDC-server is Tunnistamo.

+Tunnistamo does not support silent login checks (it uses only localstorage) so REACT_APP_OIDC_AUTO_SIGN_IN must be 'false'.
+It renews access tokens so REACT_APP_OIDC_SILENT_AUTH_PATH must be changed to '/' to prevent errors for unknown redirect url.

 Config can also be overridden for command line:

 ```bash
 REACT_APP_OIDC_URL=https://foo.bar yarn start
 ```

 ### Config for Keycloak OIDC provider

-Default OIDC-server is Tunnistamo and .env is set up for it.

 Settings when using keycloak server: